\n\n

 – Check that the pad does not sit on top of or compress the pull-up’s leg cuffs — this can create a direct path for leaks

-- If the adhesive won’t hold, a safety pin through the outer layer of the pull-up (not the pad itself) can anchor it
+– If the adhesive won’t hold, a safety pin through the outer layer of the pull-up (not the pad itself) can help anchor it

 The shaped design does help with anatomical positioning, though it was developed for adult anatomy.
-For younger children, the pad may be proportionally large, which can cause bunching or displacement during sleep — particularly for children who move around significantly.
+For younger children, the pad may be proportionally large, which can cause bunching or displacement during sleep — especially for children who move around significantly.

-Absorbency: Honest Assessment for Overnight Bedwetting
+## Absorbency: An Honest Assessment for Overnight Bedwetting

-Skin Feel and Sensory Considerations
+## Skin Feel and Sensory Considerations

 The topsheet on the Molicare Pad Normal is soft by adult incontinence pad standards.
 For children without sensory sensitivities, this is unlikely to be an issue.
 For children with autism or sensory processing differences, the pad introduces a second layer of material against the skin — additional texture, slightly more bulk, and a different feel to the standard pull-up interior.

-Where the Molicare Pad Normal Works Well
+## Where the Molicare Pad Normal Works Well

 – Children who wet lightly to moderately overnight and whose current pull-up almost — but not quite — contains the output

-- Families wanting to extend the life of their current pull-up brand before switching products entirely
+– Families wanting to extend the life of their current pull-up brand before switching products

-Where It Falls Short
+## Where It Falls Short

-- Very young or small children: The pad’s dimensions are proportioned for adult or older child anatomy; it may be oversized for younger children
+– **Very young or small children:** The pad’s dimensions are proportioned for adult or older child anatomy; it may be oversized for younger children.

-Cost and Availability
+## Cost and Availability

-The Molicare Pad Normal is one of the more affordable booster pads available in the UK, typically sold in packs of 28 or 56.
-Per-pad cost is low enough that trialling a pack before committing is reasonable.
+The Molicare Pad Normal is an affordable booster pad available in the UK, typically sold in packs of 28 or 56.
+Per-pad cost is low enough to trial a pack before committing.
 It is available without prescription at most large pharmacies and online retailers.

-Alternatives to Consider
+## Alternatives to Consider

-Verdict: Is Molicare Pad Normal Worth Trying?
+## Verdict: Is Molicare Pad Normal Worth Trying?

-For most families, a single pack is worth trialling.
-If it works, the cost is low enough to continue.
-If it doesn’t, the information from the trial — where the leaks still occur, how the pad performed — will help narrow down what to try instead.
+For most families, trialling a single pack is worthwhile.
+If it works, the low cost makes continued use feasible.
+If not, the feedback from the trial — where leaks occur and how the pad performs — will guide future choices.